top of page

 Designing effective training and embedding technology adoption into organisational culture

-A practical panel sharing proven methods for designing effective training, overcoming resistance to change, and embedding technology adoption into organisational culture
+A practical session sharing proven methods for designing effective training, overcoming resistance to change, and embedding technology adoption into organisational culture

 Amanda Sweeney, Manager Enterprise Digital and Data Enablement, Mission Australia